Ecclesiastes Chapter Ten

 Ecclesiastes 10:18

-If a man is lazy, the rafters sag; if his hands are idle, the house leaks.
+When the owner is lazy, the roof sags; when hands are idle, the house leaks.

 When the leaders are lazy and self-serving, you can expect the nation to fall into disrepair just like a home that is not properly maintained.
 If we look around our world today, we see many countries where the leaders are living the good life while their country is in poverty.